 To give an idea of the forces involved in this test, an unconstrained test of the fluid-filled acrylic tank resulted in fragments being ejected up to 96 feet away!

 Having verified the explosive loads associated with a sodium hypochlorite generator failure, we next designed a series of machine guard enclosures for the various generators installed throughout the municipal water system.
 Because these generators were already installed, we had to design our enclosures to conform to existing room and equipment dimensions and configurations.
-In addition, our enclosures needed to allow access to the end caps of the generators for maintenance, and all polycarbonate panels had to be easily replaceable in the case of damage.
+In addition, our enclosures needed to allow access to the end caps of the generators for maintenance, and all polycarbonate panels had to be easily replaceable in case of damage.

 The following images provide a sample of the various enclosures we manufactured for this customer.